 State charges are prosecuted by Missouri courts and typically involve violations of state law.
 Federal charges are prosecuted by U.S. attorneys for crimes that cross state lines or involve federal agencies.
 Federal penalties are usually much harsher.

-Can I avoid jail time for a criminal charge in Cooper County, MO?
+Can I stay out of jail if I’m charged with a crime in Cooper County, MO?

 Yes.
-Depending on your case, our Cooper County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.
+Depending on the circumstances, our experienced Cooper County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.

 What if I’ve been charged with a felony but have no prior offenses?

-Take Control of Your Future.
-Call Combs Waterkotte to Hire Your Cooper County, MO Criminal Defense Attorney Now.
+Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Cooper County, MO Criminal Defense Lawyers Right Away

 Don’t take chances with your freedom.
 Make Combs Waterkotte your first call.
 Contact us today at (314) 900-HELP or reach out online to schedule a no-obligation case evaluation.
 The sooner we start, the stronger your defense will be.